Join like-minded honors scholars in an environment of vigorous intellectual inquiry.

 What Makes a Medaille College Honors Scholar?

-Medaille College honors scholars have strong academic credentials and a high school record of active extracurricular participation.
+Medaille University honors scholars have strong academic credentials and a high school record of active extracurricular participation.
 Upon acceptance to the program, you will engage with like-minded individuals to address challenging issues in an environment of vigorous intellectual inquiry, which develops leadership skills and solid social and moral commitment.
 Honors scholars have the opportunity to register for special honors sections of eight interdisciplinary liberal arts and sciences courses, which link together to reinforce fundamental skills and concepts.
-Medaille College is proud of its reputation for having small classes and a low student-to-faculty ratio.
-As Medaille students, therefore, it is natural for students participating in the College Honors Program to maintain close contact with their professors.
+Medaille University is proud of its reputation for having small classes and a low student-to-faculty ratio.
+As Medaille students, therefore, it is natural for students participating in the University Honors Program to maintain close contact with their professors.
 The honors curriculum is fully integrated into each major and requires no additional coursework.

 Mentoring opportunities include a variety of co-curricular activities which bring honors faculty, administrators, staff and students together outside of the classroom.
-For instance, the College honors students are encouraged to participate in receptions, presentations and other co-curricular activities throughout the academic year.
+For instance, the University honors students are encouraged to participate in receptions, presentations and other co-curricular activities throughout the academic year.

 Every honors student is assigned a mentor who will provide academic and personal guidance.